 Meeting with an adviser

 All mass communications students beyond their freshman year should meet an advising representative in the Robertson School.
 It is highly recommended students meet with an adviser at least once per semester until graduation.
-During peak times like add/drop and registration periods, advising is conducted on a walk-in basis.
+During peak times like add/drop and registration periods, advising is conducted on a drop-in basis.
 All other times, advising is by appointment only.
-Make sure to check the Google Calendar for walk-in and appointment availability.
-Our Advising Facebook page is great for important information such as deadlines and class postings.
+Make sure to check Navigate for advisor availability and appointment availability.
+Our

 Advisers are for assistance only; ultimately, students are responsible for keeping track of and meeting all the requirements of the School and the University, as well as staying informed about procedural changes.
 Advisers are on hand during the fall and spring semesters, with limited availability in summer, to assist students with their advising needs.

-Natasha J. Long is the School’s Coordinator of Student Services.
+- Natasha J. Long is the School’s Coordinator of Student Services.
 Long serves as the principal administrator for advising and oversees student services for the School.
 Students should contact her for seeking an override into a MASC courses (click here for the online override request form), independent studies, scheduling issues and graduation applications.
-She also advises all Advertising majors, Media Studies minors, Student-Athletes, BIS majors and graduating seniors.